BrowserStackCE/browserstack-examples-cucumber-testng/README.md

 ### Run the entire test suite in parallel on multiple BrowserStack browsers

 In this section, we will run the tests in parallel on multiple browsers on Browserstack.
-Refer to the `parallel` object in `bs.json` file to change test capabilities for this configuration.
+Refer to the [`browserstack-parallel-browsers.yml`](src/test/resources/conf/browserstack-parallel-browsers.yml) file to change test capabilities for this configuration.

 - How to run the test?